efcaguab/nz-species-distributions-and-interactions/research-log.md

 *Fernando Cagua*

+#### 17 October 2018

+Had a skype with Lupe regarding Perry's data.
+It looks like something that might be perfect for the project.
+But there is the danger that Perry is using it for exactly the same thing.
+Need to discuss.

+Data consists on bird-plant interactions.
+Interactions were collected from the literature and they specify the resource that the bird was using from the plant.
+Lupe believes interactions are restricted to thropic relationships (fruit, nectar, bark, leaves, ...).
+Each interaction has a broad location associated with it, but perhaps it's possible to obtain more detailled locations by looking at the original publications.

+Plant ocurrence could be obtained from the national plant survey and other databases and bird ocurrences could potentially be obtained from the "Atlas of bird distribution in New Zealand" 1969-1978 and 1999-2004 (Robertson et al. 2007).
+Both editions can be found in the library and it might be possible to obtain the raw data by contacting the authors.

+Need to ask Jason about Perry's objectives with the data.
+Might be dangeroulsy overlaping with my objectives.

 #### 16 October 2018

 Had a look at the intro of [Dependence Modeling with Copulas by Harry Joe](https://www.crcpress.com/Dependence-Modeling-with-Copulas/Joe/p/book/9781466583221).
 Just gives an overview of what copulas are, which I already.
 Won't be using copula theory for the chapter, as it's just a trick to get the multivariate methods working on non-continuous data.
 So there goes 260 dollars wasted.
 I could have used that money so much better...